Pamela D. Wilson – The Care Navigator

-The listeners of the radio program re-ignited the fire for me to finally finish the book I had been writing for the previous 10 years.
+The early listeners of the radio program re-ignited the fire for me to finally finish the book I had been writing for the previous 10 years.
 After the repeated questions about when I would write the book, I finally committed and finished the book after ten re-writes, negotiations about type size, and debates over the name.
 My book The Caregiving Trap: Solutions for Life’s Unexpected Changes®, was born in 2016.
 How time flies!

 Pamela D. Wilson – In Home and Family Services, Inc.

 Prior to owning and operating, The Care Navigator, from 1999-2007, I owned and operated, In Home and Family Services, a company that provided in-home caregivers for older adults and care management services.
 Through this experience, I learned firsthand about the day-to-day stresses of family caregivers who worked and cared for loved ones.
 We helped adult children caring for aging parents and spouses caring for spouses, many diagnosed with Alzheimer’s disease, and dementia.

 The clients of In Home and Family Services who entrusted their care to us wanted more services.
 While they wanted in-home caregivers, the caregiving path kept leading forward to other needs as the health of loved ones changed.
 The next steps of looking at adult day programs, assisted living, skilled nursing facilities, memory care, powers of attorney, and end of life care followed.
 Clients were hesitant to find someone else to help when they felt I had the expertise that was needed.

 Clients wanted help finding the perfect assisted living community.
 Concerned about the care of loved ones living in skilled nursing communities, family caregivers wanted an advocate.
 Clients who needed 24-hour in-home caregivers asked me to supervise the care.
 Clients asked for assistance completing and submitting Medicaid applications.